 The Corporation manages and controls various works of art and non-operational historical cultural assets including buildings, artifacts, paintings and sculptures located at Corporation sites and public display areas.
 These assets are not recorded as tangible capital assets and are not amortized in the consolidated financial statements.

 e) Write-down of Tangible Capital Assets

-There were write-downs of tangible capital assets during the year in the amount of \$6,293 (2017 - \$8,078).
+There were write-downs of tangible capital assets during the year in the amount of \$nil (2018 - \$6,293).